maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-06-application-cache-in-html5.markdown

 ### Status

-The `window.applicationCache` object is your programmatic access the browser's app cache.
+The `window.applicationCache` object is your programmatic access the browser’s app cache.
 Its status property is useful for checking the current state of the cache:

 {% highlight javascript %}
 var appCache = window.applicationCache;